 which used to be rampant in schools and organizations just about everywhere.
 It seemed to be part of our fraternal and educational culture.
 Fortunately, in these enlightened times in which blogging and instant messaging make it extremely difficult to keep bad news out of the public eye, hazing has all but disappeared in boarding schools.
 And that is a positive turn of events.

-We asked Dr. Hank Nuwer
+I asked Dr. Hank Nuwer

 , a nationally recognized authority on hazing, to weigh in on the subject.
 As Dr. Nuwer makes clear, boarding schools are indeed virtually free of hazing.
 That's because boarding schools insist on a high standard of supervision and community life designed to protect their students from any kind of harm.
 Most schools have a zero tolerance policy when it comes to hazing.
 It is one more reason why boarding schools are safe schools.
 They take their in loco parentis